influxdata/k8s-kapacitor-autoscale/README.md

 ### Using Kapacitor to autoscale our application

-Kapacitor uses `tasks` to do work, the next steps involve defining a new task that will autoscale our app and enabling that task.
+Kapacitor uses `tasks` to do work, the next steps involve defining and enabling a new task that will autoscale our app.
-A task is defined via a [TICKscript](https://docs.influxdata.com/kapacitor/v1.1/tick/), this repository has the TICKscript we need, `autoscale.tick`.
+A task is defined via a [TICKscript](https://docs.influxdata.com/kapacitor/v1.1/tick/).
+This repository has the TICKscript we need: [`autoscale.tick`](https://github.com/influxdata/k8s-kapacitor-autoscale/blob/master/autoscale.tick).

 Define and enable the autoscale task in Kapacitor: